Chart Color Schemes

 Employment drivers in Heidelberg West are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Heidelberg West has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate was 9.1% one year ago, with estimated employment growth of 2.0%.
+Heidelberg West has an educated workforce with prominent essential services sectors.
+Its unemployment rate was 9.1% in the past year, with estimated employment growth of 1.9%.
+As of September 2025, 2820 residents were employed while the unemployment rate stood at 4.5%, slightly higher than Greater Melbourne's 4.7%.

 Frequently Asked Questions - Employment